 Cyber Human Systems provides Wearables to Assist Industrial Workers

 Spanish startup Cyber Human Systems develops wearable solutions that enable industrial workers to increase their capacity for mobility and movement.
 The startup’s arm and lumbar exoskeletons enhance the lift-endurance of workers.
 They further reduce shoulder and waist fatigue as well as minimize preventable workplace injuries.
 The exoskeletons provide up to 15 kg of lift assistance with both horizontal and vertical load movements.

 RealWear offers a Hands-Free Wearable Computer for Industrial Workers

 RealWear is a US-based startup that offers HMT-1, a hands-free wearable computer for industrial workers.
 The head-mounted device works with voice commands and finds applications in remote assistance, video calling, document navigation, and guided workflows.
-The hands-free remote inspection solution enables users to provide assistance by remotely telecasting issues, even in significantly noisy industrial environments.
+The hands-free remote inspection solution also enables users to provide assistance by remotely telecasting issues, even in noisy industrial environments.

 Discover all Industrial Workplaces Technologies & Startups